-One of those stops you're sad to see in the review mirror.
+It sure was hard to leave upstate New York.
 In Rhode Island I made a tough decision and put the bus up for sale on Craigslist.
-While at a Starbucks using WiFi on my laptop, I struck up a conversation with a super cool film student.
-He needed a subject for a video for a scholarship entry and I needed some good photos of the bus to put on Craigslist.
+While at a Starbucks using WiFi on my laptop, I struck up a conversation with a creative film student.
+He needed a subject for a video project for a scholarship entry.
+I needed some good photos of the bus to put on Craigslist.
 So we made a trade!
 He filmed and interviewed me, and sent me really cool photos of me and Sunshine.
-It was a hot day, and he captured a rawer side of a chick who hadn't showered in a few days, had an unkept bus, and was just kinda of sticking out like a sore thumb in New England.
-I love these photos and they came at a perfect moment.
+It was a hot day, and he captured a raw side someone who had been living in a bus for almost a year.
+I love the photos and they came at a perfect moment.

-I also saw the liberty bell, very touristy.
-Ended the day at a sweet not-so-touristy spot, The Mutter Museum, a medical Museum of anatomical oddities and specimens in jars, bones, human mutations stuffed, recreated in wax, and photographed.
+I visited the Liberty Bell while in Philladelphia, a very touristy attraction with a long line and a Museam.
+I ended that same day at a sweet not-so-touristy spot, The Mutter Museum.
+The Mutter Museam is a medical Museum of anatomical oddities and specimens in jars, bones, human mutations stuffed, recreated in wax, and photographed.
 I spent hours there as it was one of my favorite museums I've ever been to.
-Made my way though New York City, and to upstate where I was lucky enough to see some good folks I knew from San Diego!
-Pelly and Youssif took a very smelly Alex and made her very happy after a long week in New York City.
-I was shown the beauties of Upstate New York with amazing company.
-They lived in Poughkeepsie (Poh-kep-see).
+My favorite attraction was the display of the famous conjoined Siamese twins, Chang and Eng from the smallest Provence in Thailand, Samutsongkhram.
+Little did I know a year later I would be teaching in that very same town in Thailand.
+I made my way though New York City, and into upstate New York where I was lucky enough to see some friends I knew from San Diego; Pelly and Youssif who lived in Poughkeepsie (Poh-kep-see)..
+They took me in after a shower less stay in New York and let me stay at their house.
+They also showed me the beauties of Upstate New York